openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_tput.md

 * Use the Async API with callbacks, to avoid any dependency on the completion order of the requests and possible device starvation, as explained in the [common-optimizations section](@ref openvino_docs_deployment_optimization_guide_common).

 ## Multi-Device Execution
-OpenVINO offers an automatic, scalable [multi-device inference](../OV_Runtime_UG/multi_device.md).
-This is a simple *application-transparent* way to improve the throughput.
-There is no need to re-architecture existing applications for any explicit multi-device support: no explicit network loading to each device, no separate per-device queues, no additional logic to balance the inference requests between devices, etc. From the perspective of an application, it is communicating with the single device that internally handles the actual machinery.
+OpenVINO offers the automatic, scalable [multi-device inference mode](../OV_Runtime_UG/multi_device.md), which is a simple *application-transparent* way to improve throughput.
+There is no need to re-architecture existing applications for any explicit multi-device support: no explicit network loading to each device, no separate per-device queues, no additional logic to balance inference requests between devices, etc. For the application using it, multi-device is like any other device, as it manages all processes internally.
 Just like with other throughput-oriented scenarios, there are several major pre-requisites for optimal multi-device performance:
 *	Using the [Asynchronous API](@ref async_api) and [callbacks](../OV_Runtime_UG/ov_infer_request.md) in particular.
 *	Providing the multi-device (and hence the underlying devices) with enough data to crunch.
 As the inference requests are naturally independent data pieces, the multi-device performs load-balancing at the "requests" (outermost) level to minimize the scheduling overhead.